ALMA High-J CO Spectroscopy of High-Redshift Galaxies. II. 0.03" Resolution CO Kinematics Reveal Super-Eddington Accretion in a Dust-Obscured Galaxy at z=3.111: Observations and Data Reduction

 W2305$-$0039 is a \emph{WISE}-selected Hot DOG with a spectroscopic redshift $z=3.111$ \citep{Tsai2015,Martin2024}.
 Infrared SED decomposition yields an AGN luminosity of $\log(L_{\rm AGN}/\Lsun)=14.14\pm0.02$ \citep{Sun2024}.
 While the statistical uncertainty on this value is small, the error budget is dominated by a fractional systematic error of $\sigma_{\rm sys}=0.33$ within the BayeSED framework \citep{Sun2024,2014ApJS..215....2H}.
 We therefore adopt a total uncertainty of $\pm0.1$~dex in $\log L_{\rm AGN}$, including the systematic error.

-We observed W2305$-$0039 with ALMA, targeting the CO $J$=7--6 and CO $J$=11--10 transitions, both of which were detected at $\sim$1\arcsec\ resolution in Paper~I (Tadaki, submitted).
+We observed W2305$-$0039 with ALMA, targeting the CO $J$=7--6 and CO $J$=11--10 transitions, both of which were detected at $\sim$1\arcsec\ resolution in Paper~I \citep{2026arXiv260223521T}.
 The CO(7--6) and \ciitwo\ (hereafter [\ion{C}{1}]) lines were covered simultaneously in Band~5, while CO(11--10) was observed in Band~7.
-Our analysis combines multiple ALMA projects to optimize sensitivity and \emph{uv}-coverage across a wide range of spatial scales (Table~\ref{tab:alma}).
-The primary imaging and the main results presented in this paper are based exclusively on the high-resolution observations from project 2024.1.01175.S (PI: K.~Tadaki).
-For this project, the spectral-line setup employed two basebands configured in frequency-division mode (FDM) using 4-bit correlator mode.
+Our analysis uses multiple ALMA projects to cover a wide range of spatial scales (Table~\ref{tab:alma}).
+All imaging products and the dynamical modeling in this paper use only the high-resolution data from project 2024.1.01175.S (PI: K. Tadaki).
+The lower-resolution archival datasets from 2021.1.00168.S and 2022.1.00353.S are used solely in the visibility-domain size fits of Section \ref{sec:methods_uv}, where they help constrain the extended flux at short $uv$ distances.

+For the high-resolution project (2024.1.01175.S), the spectral-line setup employed two basebands configured in frequency-division mode (FDM) using 4-bit correlator mode.
 To reduce data volume, the visibilities were spectrally averaged to a channel width of 7.8~MHz, corresponding to velocity resolutions of 12~\kms\ for the CO(7--6)+[\ion{C}{1}] observations and 8~\kms\ for the CO(11--10) observations.
 These velocity resolutions are much smaller than the line widths set by the rotation velocity and intrinsic velocity dispersion of W2305$-$0039 and therefore do not limit our kinematic analysis (Section~\ref{sec:kinematics}).
 The remaining two basebands were used for continuum measurements in FDM 2-bit mode, providing a total effective continuum bandwidth of 3.75~GHz ($1.875~{\rm GHz} \times 2$), with representative continuum center frequencies of 208.951~GHz (1.4~mm) in Band~5 and 296.642~GHz (1.0~mm) in Band~7.